Jim Butcher: Television series

 Television writer and producer Morgan Gendel optioned The Dresden Files in June 2003, paving the way for a film or television release of the series.
 On April 5, 2004, Sci Fi announced production of a two-hour backdoor pilot film of The Dresden Files based on the events of Storm Front in conjunction with Lions Gate Television and Saturn Films, with Nicolas Cage and Norm Golightly set to executive produce.
 Gendel was listed to write and executive produce the television series, along with Anthony Peckham.
 Initially, Harry Dresden was listed as "Erik" Dresden, but by the end of 2004 the name had been canned in early drafts of the pilot in favor of Harry.

 On October 5, 2005, Variety reported that the television project had been officially greenlit by Sci Fi, with Hans Beimler and Robert Wolfe coming on board as executive producers with Cage, Golightly, and Gendel.
 Production of the pilot took place in Toronto, and the original intent was to air the pilot movie in the summer of 2006.
 In November, the Sci Fi Wire released casting details for the series, with Paul Blackthorne cast as Harry Dresden over James Marsters, who turned down the opportunity to audition because he was unwilling to relocate from Los Angeles.
 In May 2006, Sci Fi announced an initial purchase of eleven episodes of The Dresden Files and a January 2007 premiere of the two-hour pilot movie.
 The show garnered mixed reviews.

 After the season one finale aired on April 15, 2007, fans began a letter campaign in an attempt to have the show renewed.
 Sci Fi decided not to continue production on The Dresden Files the following August.

 Awards

-Butcher has received nominations for the Hugo Award for Best Novel for Skin Game and The Aeronaut's Windlass, and a nomination for the Hugo Award for Best Graphic Story for Welcome to the Jungle.
-He was also nominated for the Locus Award for Best Collection for Brief Cases.
+Butcher has received nominations for the Hugo Award for Best Novel for Skin Game in 2015 and The Aeronaut's Windlass in 2016, and a nomination for the Hugo Award for Best Graphic Story for Welcome to the Jungle in 2009.
+In 2019 he was also nominated for the Locus Award for Best Collection for Brief Cases.

+Twelve Months won the 2026 Dragon Award for Best Fantasy Novel.